filecoin-project/lotus-docs/content/en/storage-providers/get-started/tasks/index.md

 ## Sealing tasks

-Before a sector can be commited to network, the storage provider *must* seal the sector, meaning it needs to encode the data in the sector to prepare it for the proving tasks.
-Sealing a sector is a multi-step process and is time-intensive to create, because the encrypted version of each chunk of data depends on every other chunk of input data.
+Before a sector can be committed to the network, the storage provider *must* seal the sector, meaning the data needs to be encoded in the sector to prepare it for the proving tasks.
+Sealing a sector is a multi-step process and is time-intensive to create because the encrypted version of each chunk of data depends on every other chunk of input data.

 ### Add piece